 Julia Stephen came from a large, cosmopolitan, family with English, French and Indian roots.
 There is a brief introduction to this ancestry in the section on Fabulous Forebears.

 You will find additions, amendments and digressions to Julia’s story in Scraps, Orts and Fragments, a phrase borrowed from Woolf’s novel Between the Acts.
-There is also a Resources section with family trees, a bibliography, a map of India, and useful links.
+There are also family trees, a bibliography and useful links.

 There is still more to be discovered.
 The search for the elusive Julia Prinsep Stephen is endless.